loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 - Take input from the user
-- If the url is present in the cache :
-      *return the results by directing the user to a new page.
+- If the url is present in the cache : return the results by directing the user to a new page.
--else
+- else:
-      *Hit the url and do the required analysis.
+ Hit the url and do the required analysis.

 -  Redirect the user to the results page.